 3. Scope of its usage.

 5. Reliability of the seller of zero days.

 6. Exclusive usage rights of the zero-day are a very important for information security organizations.

 7. Financial escrow service fees and insurance fees, in high value cases.

 9. Number of brokers and respective fees.

-The day is not far when governments will be coming together to regulate zero day trade to control cyber arms race and cyber espionage.
-Cyber espionage is a global issue with actors such as government agencies, countries and other private sector companies targeting for political and commercial interests.
-IICS, an Information security organization has been tracking down cyber espionage activity globally and closely working with public and private sector to resolve corporate information security cases.
-Also our information security consulting experts have been actively involved in the global zero day landscape, thus helping our clients with advance intelligence solutions and services.
+The day is not far when governments will be coming together with information security organizations to regulate zero day trade to control cyber arms race and cyber espionage.
+Cyber espionage is a global issue with actors such as government agencies, information security organizations and other private sector companies targeting for political and commercial interests.
+IICS, is an Information security organization that is actively working in zero day exploits and the vulnerability market with governments.
+Also our information security consulting experts have been actively involved in the global zero day landscape, thus helping our clients with advance surveillance tools and services.

 With research centers in Mexico, U.S. and India, the International Institute of Cyber Security (IICS) delivers the cyber surveillance tools and information security consulting services.
 We have a partner program that recognizes the effort and investment of strategic allies, offering consulting services to achieve sustainable and mutually beneficial business.
 Our partners/partners program is available in Australia, UK, Dubai, Qatar, Sri-Lanka, Saudi Arabia, Thailand, Malaysia, Singapore, Nigeria, Kenya & South Africa.